 Popular database management systems

 MySQL is a free, open source relational database management system (RDBMS).
 It was initially owned by MySQL AB, before being acquired by Sun Microsystems (part of Oracle Corporation since 2010).
-MySQL was originally developed by Ulf Michael Widenius, founder of MySQL AB and current lead developer and CTO of MariaDB.
+MySQL was originally developed by Ulf Michael Widenius, Swedes David Axmark and Allan Larsson, founders of MySQL AB.

 Developer: Oracle Corporation.